biolink/biolink-model/docs/clinical_modifier_qualifier.md

-# Slot: clinical modifier qualifier
+# Type: clinical modifier qualifier

 Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, age of onset, and other aspects

 URI: [biolink:clinical_modifier_qualifier](https://w3id.org/biolink/vocab/clinical_modifier_qualifier)

 ## Domain and Range